 - apply basic design ideas to planning and making for the craft - 2 plan, prepare and manage the making of craft items to a design brief - 3 operate tools and equipment applicable to this craft carefully, safely and effectively - 4 make well constructed craft items to a design brief - 5 appreciate the contextual influences relating to the craft.

 Assessment

 Three projects are to be undertaken and a folder of work is to be produced.
-Select one option from the three listed below.
 The Design for Craft studies will be presented, appropriately, with the assessments.